ApryseSDK/pdftron-flutter/README.md

 ```

 ### exportAnnotations

-To extract XFDF from the current document.
+Extract XFDF from the current document.
 If `annotationList` is null, export all annotations from the document; Else export the valid ones specified.

 Parameters:

 Name | Type | Description
 --- | --- | ---
-annotationList | List<`Annot`> | If not null, export the XFDF string for the valid annotations; Otherwise, export the XFDF string for all annotations
+annotationList | List<`Annot`> | If not null, export the XFDF string for the valid annotations; Otherwise, export the XFDF string for all annotations in the current document.

 Return a Future.